ZeroK-RTS/Zero-K-Infrastructure/ZeroKLobby_NET4.0/Readme.txt

 5) ZeroKLobby -> ZeroKLobby_NET4.0
 - But must avoid overwriting: package.config, app.config and ZeroKLobby_NET4.0.csproj.
 Any new file for ZeroKLobby_NET4.0 should be included manually from within IDE.

+6) Check *.csproj for Benchmarker, LobbyClient, PlasmaShared, and MonoTorrent for addition of file and add them to ZeroKLobby_NET4.0.csproj

+Use Tortoise Git diff window for all those inspection.

 This project is targeted for Window XP compatibility (NET Framework 4.0 Client).